CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/33_spreadsheet_5.png)

 Use the following formula in the first cell of column E: `=concat(B1,D1)`.
-Use ctrl + shift + down arrow and ctrl + d to duplicate the formula into all of the column's cells.
+Use `ctrl+shift+down arrow` and `ctrl+d` to duplicate the formula into all of the column's cells.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/34_spreadsheet_6.png)

-While you've still got the whole column selected, copy the values and ctrl + shift + p paste them into a word program of your choice.
+While you've still got the whole column selected, copy the values and `ctrl+shift+p` paste them into a word program of your choice.
 Feel free to increase the font size.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/35_word.png)